Non-smoothable curve singularities: Preliminaries

 \begin{thm} Let $\Gamma=\{p_1,\dots,p_r\}$ be a hyperplane section of a non-special curve $C$ of genus $g$ in $\P^{r-g}$.
 Then the Gale transform of $\Gamma$ lies on the canonical image of $C$ in $\P^{g-1}$. \end{thm}

 This result enables us to construct simple explicit examples of non-smoothable curves.
 The lowest possible embedding dimension is obtained for genus $g=4$.
-The general canonical curve is the complete intersection of a quadric and a cubic, so for smoothability the points in the Gale transform have to lie on a quadric.
-The minimal number for which this is in general not the case is $10$.
+The general canonical curve is the complete intersection of a quadric and a cubic, so for smoothability of the cone over a point set the points in the Gale transform have to lie on a quadric.
+The minimal number of points $r$ for which this is in general not the case is $10$.
 Then $n=r - g=6$.
+Choosing a set of ten points on a quadric leads to a smoothable $L_{10}^6$ that deforms into a non-smoothable one and therefore has a reducible base space.

-\begin{ex} As ten points not on a quadric we take the four vertices of the coordinate tetrahedron and the six midpoints of the edges.
+\begin{ex} As a set of ten points that do not lie on a quadric we take the four vertices of the coordinate tetrahedron and the six midpoints of the edges.

-The 11 equations of an associated point set in $\P^5$ are $x_1x_4=x_2x_5=x_3x_6=0$, $x_1x_2=x_1x_3=x_2x_3$, $x_3x_4=x_3x_5=x_4x_5$, $x_5x_6=x_5x_1=x_6x_1$ and $x_2x_4=x_2x_6=x_4x_6$.
+After taking a suitable basis the 11 equations of the Gale transform in $\P^5$ are $x_1x_4=x_2x_5=x_3x_6=0$, $x_1x_2=x_1x_3=x_2x_3$, $x_3x_4=x_3x_5=x_4x_5$, $x_5x_6=x_5x_1=x_6x_1$ and $x_2x_4=x_2x_6=x_4x_6$.
 These points are not in uniform position, as each coordinate hyperplane contains seven points.
 The advantage is that the equations are very simple.
 A computation with Macaulay2 \cite{M2} or Singular \cite{Sing} shows that $T^1$ of the corresponding $L_{10}^6$ is concentrated in degree 0 and has dimension $15$, while $T^2=0$.
 This shows that the versal deformation is smooth, and that this particular curve has only equisingular deformations.
 The Deligne-Greuel formula for the dimension of a smoothing component gives $e=20$.
-Therefore we have here an example where the dimension of the versal deformation is smaller than $e$.
+Therefore we have here an example where the dimension of the base space of the versal deformation is less than the Deligne number $e$.

-A smoothable $L_{10}^6$ is obtained by replacing two opposite edge midpoints of the coordinate tetrahedron in $\P^3$ by the center $(1:1:1:1)$ and a point on the quadric through the centre and the remaining eight points.
-The resulting $L_{10}^6$ has $\dim T^1(0)=15$, $\dim T^1(-1)=6$ and $\dim T^2(-1) = 6$.
-The versal deformation has two smooth components, one smoothing component of dimension 20, and the component of equi\-singular deformations, intersecting in a 14-dimensional space. \end{ex}
+A smoothable $L_{10}^6$ is obtained by replacing two opposite edge midpoints of the coordinate tetrahedron in $\P^3$ by the center $(1:1:1:1)$ and a point on the quadric through the centre and the remaining eight points, say the point $(1:2:2:4)$ on the quadric $y_1y_4=y_2y_3$.
+The resulting $L_{10}^6$ has $\dim T^1=21$, with $\dim T^1_0=15$ and $\dim T^1_{-1}=6$, while $\dim T^2 =\dim T^2_{-1} = 6$.
+The versal deformation has two smooth components, one smoothing component of dimension 20, and the 15-dimensional component of equisingular deformations, intersecting in a 14-dimensional space. \end{ex}